haina2410/caulong_bot/README.md

-# Cầu Lông Messenger Bot
+# Cầu Lông Bot

-A Facebook Messenger chatbot that helps badminton groups organise matches, track attendees, and split costs fairly.
+A modular badminton meetup assistant that ships with Facebook Messenger and Telegram adapters backed by a shared command core.
+The architecture allows plugging in additional transports (such as Discord) as they are implemented.
 It uses the unofficial [`facebook-chat-api`](https://github.com/Schmavery/facebook-chat-api), the Kysely query builder, and PostgreSQL.

 ## Features